 Sometimes you need to get away from the hustle and bustle of the busy Parisian city atmosphere.
 Here are 15 easy weekend trips from Paris and some day trips to interesting nearby places reachable by car or train.
 (See interactive google map at the end of the article to get your bearings.)

 Best weekend trips from Paris or Day Trips From Paris.

 After you’ve gone to Disneyland Paris, see the

-Whether it’s a short day trip from Paris to admire the grandeur of Versailles a weekend trip from Paris to Mont Saint Michel, there’s no shortage of fantastic things to do and places to explore near Paris, France.
+Whether it’s a short day trip from Paris to admire the grandeur of Versailles or a weekend getaway from Paris to Mont Saint Michel, there’s no shortage of fantastic things to do and places to explore near Paris, France.

 Many destinations are easily reachable by train from the gare du Nord or Paris gare de Lyon.